stijn-dejongh/lovecraft_public_domain/manuscript/unknown_kadath.md

 even heard of that, but would gladly relay to Carter anything he might later learn.

-He gave the seeker some passwords of great value among the cats of dreamland, and commended him especially to the old chief of the cats in Celepha&iuml;s, whither he was bound.
+He gave the seeker some passwords of great value among the cats of dreamland, and commended him especially to the old chief of the cats in Celephaîs, whither he was bound.
 That old cat, already slightly known to Carter, was a dignified Maltese; and would prove highly influential in any transaction.
 It was dawn when they came to the proper edge of the wood, and Carter bade his friends a reluctant farewell.
 The young sub-lieutenant he had met